 LifeMiles ordinarily sells miles for ~3.3 cents each, so if you max out the promotion and buy miles with a 140% bonus, you’re paying just 1.375 cents per purchased mile, which is a fantastic value.

-Again, this special OMAAT promotion is only valid through today, March 14, 2019.
-To take advantage of it you need to register on this page, and then you should immediately see the increased bonus when you try to buy LifeMiles (in the past you needed to wait 24 hours to buy miles at the lower price, but that is no longer the case).
-Just make sure you actually see the correct bonus when you go to buy miles.
+Again, this special OMAAT promotion is now valid through June 10, 2019.
+To take advantage of it you need to register for the 140% bonus promotion, and then you should immediately see the increase when you try to buy LifeMiles.
+Make sure you see the correct bonus when you go to buy miles.

 Buying LifeMiles counts as airfare purchase